Pumpkin-SweetPotato/Unsplash/README.md

 # Unsplash

-This is clone App for Unsplash
+This is a clone App for Unsplash